TencentARC/ArcNerf/docs/datasets.md

 # Train/Val/Test

 ## Train
 Use all images for training.
-Same resolution as required
+Same resolution as required.
+- augmentation: You should set to it for data augmentation, detail in above.

 ## Val
-Use all images for training, downsampled by 2/4 depends on shape.
+Use all images for validation, downsampled by 2/4 depends on shape.

-Each valid epoch just input one image for rendering
+Each valid epoch just input one image for rendering, so the batch_size for val is cast to be 1.

 ## Test
-Use three closest camera(to avg_cam) for metric evaluation, use same resolution, and use a custom cam path with xx videos for rendering video
+Use several closest camera(to avg_cam) for metric evaluation,

+use same resolution, and use custom cam paths for rendering video

+- eval_batch_size: batch size for eval
+- eval_max_sample: max num of sample in eval dataset. only those will be fully rendered can calculate metric.